msaladyk/Sit-On-Chair/README.md

 # Sit-On-Chair
 This is my first landing page.
-It was the final task of the first module on a course I took at Coders Lab.
+It was the final task of the first module of a course I took at Coders Lab.

 #### Preview:
 https://msaladyk.github.io/Sit-On-Chair/